jangho721/jangho721.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, I'm a Machine Learning Engineer at Tmax A&C, working in the EduTech department called Tmax RG, where we provide solutions and services for the education industry.
-I'm focusing on research and development of knowledge tracing and recommendation systems.
+I'm focusing on research and development of Knowledge tracing and Recommendation systems.

-Prior to this I received the M.S. degree in 2022 from [Hanyang University](https://www.hanyang.ac.kr/web/eng), Seoul, Korea.
+Prior to this, I completed the Master's degree in Aritifical Intelligence at [Hanyang University](https://www.hanyang.ac.kr/web/eng), Seoul, South Korea in 2022.
+In 2020, I received a Bachelor’s degree in Software Convergence Engineering and Civil Engineering from [Inha University](https://eng.inha.ac.kr/eng/index.do) in Incheon, South Korea.

 I have years of research experience in the fields of `civil engineering` and `bioinformatics`.